carlalennon/animeasy-tools/README.md

 - Administrators can access the admin panel to manage users and system settings.

 ## Agile method

+## Epics

+The following are epics for animeasy:
+#### Finding Products
+- Users should be able to find a tool that suits their needs on Animeasy using a search engine
+- Products should be sorted by software to cater for users of either TV Paint or After Effects
+#### Purchasing
+#### Admin Features
 ###  User Stories

 I added the following user stories to my kanban board